brophdawg11/remix-validity-state/README.md

 **3. Expose validation results via a [`ValidityState`](https://developer.mozilla.org/en-US/docs/Web/API/ValidityState)-like API**

-Need an API to explain the validation state of an input Let's [`#useThePlatform`](https://twitter.com/search?q=%23usetheplatform) and built on `ValidityState`.
+We will need an API to explain the validation state of an input...good news - the web already has one!
+Let's [`#useThePlatform`](https://twitter.com/search?q=%23usetheplatform) and build on top of `ValidityState`.

 **4. Permit custom sync/async validations beyond those built into HTML**

-Congrats for making it to bullet 4 and not leaving as soon as we mentioned HTML validations.
-Don't worry - it's not lost on me that folks need to chedk their email addresses for existence in the DB.
+Congrats for making it to bullet 4 and not leaving as soon as we mentioned the super-simple HTML validations.
+Don't worry - it's not lost on me that folks need to check their email addresses for uniqueness in the DB.
 We've got you covered with custom sync/async validations.

 **5. Provide limited abstractions to simplify form markup generation**